Boone NC Travel Guide

 Boone North Carolina

 Breathtaking - that's Boone.
 A North Carolina town with charm, beauty and history enough to fill any vacation with fun for everyone.
-Zip-line through the mountains, meander through on a steam engine ride or enjoy the never-ending rivers and paths through the Carolina valley.
-Boone, North Carolina has all you need for the best of family vacations, reunions or that simple retreat to take-in all nature has to offer.
+Zipline through the mountains, meander through on a steam engine ride, or hike and enjoy the never ending rivers and paths through the Carolina valley.
+Boone, North Carolina has all you need for the best of family vacations, reunions, or that simple retreat to absorb all nature has to offer.

 Naturally the best tourist attraction in and around Boone is nature itself.
 Surrounded by breathtaking views and paths begging for walks and biking adventures, the park system in Boone is highly recommended and a proudly held offering for vistors of the Boone area.
 Grandfather Mountain is a sight to be seen with it natural habitat for cougars, bear or deer and one must not miss the breath-taking swinging bridge that sends you high in the air over the plush evergreen Carolina Valley.
 Would you like to set your eyes on some stalagmites and stactites?
 You will if you visit the Linville Caverns published as the "only publically accessible cavern in North Carolina."
 This cavern is partially handicapped accessible.
-Other popular sights and parks are Blowing Rock, Elk Knob and New River.
+Other popular sights and parks are Blowing Rock, Elk Knob, and New River.
 Take a ride on an old-timey steam engine on the Tweetsie Railroad and experience the countryside and mountain ride like they did long time ago.
 Whether you love history, the outdoors or a romantic getaway with amazing views, Boone has it all.
-Great bed and breakfast and cabin stays, country cooking that will leave you coming back for more and experiences that will send you home with lasting memories to share with friends and family.
+Great vacation rental management companies for cabin rentals, country cooking that will leave you coming back for more and experiences that will send you home with lasting memories to share with friends and family.